rossb34/MastersFinal/index.md

 <!--
 My first attempt at v2 was to add conditions to the outer while loop and cross my fingers

+I was forced to think hard about the algorithm

 after a lot of testing and frustration, I came to the algorithm that is currently implemented in PortfolioAnalytics -->